evinceng/questionnaireRunExperiment/README.md

     [TOBII]
     DBCollectionName = eyesRolling

-2. Connect tobii eyetracker sensor
+Run:
-3. Run tobii eytracker dotnet app.
+1. Run the Mvc.py file
-4. Open the circle in the experiment folder
+2. Open the circle in the experiment folder
-5. Press the start button through exposuremeter
+3. Press the start button through exposuremeter
-6. press Connect button via tobii eytracker dotnet app
+4. Press Connect button via tobii eytracker dotnet app
-7. Start rolling eyes on the circle
+5. Start rolling eyes on the circle
-8. When it is done press Disconnect button via tobii eytracker dotnet app
+6. When it is done press Disconnect button via tobii eyetracker dotnet app
-9. Change the userName is step 1 and repeat the process for second user
+7. Close the exposuremeter app. to change the userName
-10. Press the stop button through exposuremeter
+8. Change the userName as described in Preperation steps 3&4, and repeat the process for second user from step 1
-11.Run runExperiment.py in experiment folder having following configuration in the file with proper userNames and session info
+9. Press the stop button in exposuremeter and close the window 10.Run runExperiment.py in experiment folder having following configuration in the file with proper userNames and session info

 host = "localhost"
 port = 27017